landing-ai/landingai-python/examples/apps/object-tracking/README.md

-This is an example streamlit app that runs a LandingLens object detection model on a live steam to monitor northbound and southbound traffic (as well as parked cars).
-To run, first install the requirements:
+This is an example Streamlit app that runs a LandingLens object detection model on a live steam to monitor northbound traffic, southbound traffic, and parked cars on a road.

+To run this app, first install the requirements:

 ```
 pip install -r requirements.txt